MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![Upload](./media/contoso-migration-tfs-vsts/backup7.png)

-4. After the file is uploaded, they select the file name > **Generate sas**.
+4. After the file is uploaded, they select the file name > **Generate SAS**.
 They expand the blob containers under the storage account, select the container with the import files, then select **Get Shared Access Signature**.

     ![Upload](./media/contoso-migration-tfs-vsts/backup8.png)